htdebeer/pandocomatic/README.md

 pandocomatic -d data-dir -c config.yaml -i manual.md -o ../index.md
 ```

-Be careful to not overwrite the input file with the output file\!
-I
+Be careful to not overwrite the input file with the output file!
+I would
-would suggest using different names for both, or different directories.
+suggest using different names for both, or different directories.
 Looking more closely to the pandocomatic configuration file
 `config.yaml`, we see it contains one template, `mddoc`: